flaviocopes/nextjs-handbook/README.md

 After you install Node.js, you will have the `npm` command available into your command line.

-If you have any trouble at this stage, I recommend the following tutorials I wrote for you:
+If you have any trouble%20at%20this stage, I recommend the following tutorials I wrote for you:

 - [how to install Node.js](https://flaviocopes.com/node-installation/)
 - [how to update Node.js](https://flaviocopes.com/how-to-update-node/)